MST-MRDT/RoveBoard-Energia/readMe.md

 99) If you're making a new roveware component, have it include "RoveBoard.h" to get all the generic, universally supported functions you can use.

+##Conflicts with Energia:
+* Tiva tm4c1294ncpdt: Pwm reading and AnalogWrite conflict, as they both use timers.
+Typically try to use pwmWrite instead; if you do use analogWrite, try and read through any included roveware libraries to make sure they're not using pwm read

 ## Adding more boards/functions to existing boards
 1) Add a RoveBoard_x.h for it.